luigifreda/3dpatrolling/README.md

 ---
 ## How to install and compile 3dpatrolling

-Here you can find a quick install procedure (tested under *Ubuntu 16.04*).
+Here you can find a quick install procedure (tested under *Ubuntu 16.04* and *18.04*).
 Open a new terminal and get into the root folder of this repo.
 Run the following commands:
 * install V-REP, ROS dependencies and everything is required
 `$ ./install.sh`
 * compile the two workspaces `mapping_ws` and `patrolling_ws`